 LR: Could you sum up for me William Pierce?
 What does he bring?

-His most influential book, unfortunately, is The Turner Diaries, which is a kind of revolutionary potboiler with a kind of race war apocalypse in it.
+His most influential book, unfortunately, is The Turner Diaries, which is a kind of revolutionary potboiler with a race war apocalypse in it.
 It fascinates a lot of people, but I think that it also serves as an impediment to thinking about serious policies that one could actually put in place that most people would not just shriek and run away from.

 He was a somewhat contradictory figure because, on the one hand, he was an elitist.
 He had a PhD in physics.
-He had a stratospherically high IQ, although he tended to have a sort of engineer’s mentality.
+He had a stratospherically high IQ, although he tended to have an engineer’s mentality.
 He was basically a kind of Leninist in his views about politics.
 He thought of himself as an orthodox National Socialist, but he was pretty much a Leninist in his revolutionary attitudes.

 So, yeah, at his best he’s very, very good, and he really did influence me on a number of points.
 I remember in 2000–2001 listening to his weekly radio broadcasts where he would analyze primarily current events, and he would stress over and over again the relevance of basically the power of the organized Jewish community in America in shaping events and just hearing that repeated over and over again over a couple of years and seeing the relevance of it to the things I was following was very, very convincing to me.